AliBahaari/IRMap/README.md

 # IRMap

-IRMap (SVG) Has Been Written For Web Developers Who They Want To Use Iran Map In Their Websites.
-Every Province That You Hover On That, Shows Its Province Name.

-Notice That Two Version Of Iran Map Has Been Uploaded :

-1. Iran Map With Borders Tooltip
-2. Iran Map Without Borders Tooltip

-The Map Is Responsive & Scalable Beacuse Of Using SVG.
-I Have Used "Material Design" Colors To Appear More Better.
-The jQuery Codes Are Very Small To Improve Loading Of Iran Map.
-The Default Font Is "IRANSans", So If You Want To Use Another Font, Please Change ```font-family``` Property In ```style``` Tag.
+**IRMap** has been written for web developers who they want to use ***Iran*** map in their websites.
+Every province hovering on that Shows its name.

+Notice that two version of iran map has been uploaded :
+* With borders tooltip
+* Without borders tooltip
+The map is responsive & scalable beacuse of using ***SVG***.
+I have used "Material Design" colors to appear more better. ***jQuery*** codes are very small to improve loading.
+Default font is "IRANSans", So if you want to use another font, Please change `font-family` property in `style` tag.

 # Kurdish Version
-As Soon As Possible, I Will Put Provinces Name In Kurdish Language (Kurmanji & ...) !
+As soon as possible, I will put provinces name in Kurdish language (Kurmanji & ...).

-Hope To Like It !